cbokor/solar-anomaly-detector/README.md

 - Includes built-in resizing (default: 112×112 px)
 - Can be easily adapted to other domains (e.g., surveillance, autonomous vehicles)

-To replicate results using solar data, we recommend:
+To replicate results using solar data, I recommend:

 - Using [SunPy](https://sunpy.org) to access AIA/SDO imagery via VSO
 - Selecting **quiet solar days** for training